jonashcroft/Nowify/README.md

 # Nowify
 A simple app to display visuals of your current Spotify track.
 Designed to be used on a Raspberry Pi.

+> 🚨 **Note**: This is the old branch!
+A more modern version of this app has been created and should be viewed on the `main` branch.
+I will not support this branch.

 Preview:

 ![Nowify Preview Image 1](assets/preview-1.png?raw=true "Nowfiy - Preview Image")